-Below are overviews of both approaches and some considerations.
+Below is an overview of some considerations.

 This approach forks away from the Clear Linux OS upstream and has you act as your own OSV by leveraging the mixer process to create customized images based on Clear Linux OS.
 This is a level of responsibility that requires having more infrastructure and processes to adopt.
 In return, this approach offers you a high degree of control and customization.